cyrenity/mod_whisper/README.md

 # mod_whisper

-A FreeSWITCH module to interface to your speech recognition server over websockets
+A FreeSWITCH module to interface to your speech recognition & TTS server over websockets

 ## How to setup